seanbetts/genai-marketing-benchmarks/README.md

 ## Methodology
 The benchmarking methodology uses the [AI Harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/e47e01beea79cfe87421e2dac49e64d499c240b4) prompt implementation.
 Below is an example of the prompt used to ask the multiple choice questions:

 Choose the correct answer for the following multiple-choice question.
-ANSWER ONLY with a SINGLE letter of the correct choice.<br>
+ANSWER ONLY with a SINGLE letter of the correct choice.<br><br>
 Question: Which channel is considered most effective for long-term brand building?<br><br>
 Choices:<br>
 A. Radio<br>